UPDATE: The table below contains historical RRO rates from Natural Gas. The RRO is now named ROLR – click here to better understand the update.

 3. Carbon Levy

 A carbon levy is intended to put a price on carbon pollution.
 In Alberta, the Carbon Tax has been increasing over time.
 Every April, the tax adds $1.049/GJ to natural gas usage.
-While increased energy charges comprised 50 to 60% of the annual increase in default rate tariff (DRT) bills in each service area, the April 2022 increase in the carbon levy on natural gas also contributed to DRT bill increases, comprising around 20% of the increase, according to the Market Surveillance Administrator’s Quarterly Report for Q4 2022.
+While increased energy charges comprised 50%-60% of the annual increase in default rate tariff (DRT) bills in each service area, the April 2022 increase in the carbon levy on natural gas also contributed to DRT bill increases, comprising around 20% of the increase, according to the Market Surveillance Administrator’s Quarterly Report for Q4 2022.

 Below, you can see the increase in Alberta’s Carbon Tax over the years: